As well as being a much greener mode of transport, trains to London are often faster than driving or flying.

 London's Major Stations

-Arrive at the station in plenty of time and be sure board your train a couple of minutes before the scheduled departure time, as many trains have automatic doors that shut 40 seconds before departure.
+Arrive at the station in plenty of time and be sure to board your train a couple of minutes before the scheduled departure time, as many trains have automatic doors that shut 40 seconds before departure.
 Most rail services offer First and Standard Class accommodation.
 Many long-distance and inter-city services have a buffet car or at-seat trolley service for drinks and snacks.

 All of the major stations have direct Tube links (the exception is Fenchurch Street, which is close to Tower Hill and Aldgate Tube stations).
 London's larger stations have shops where you can buy food and drink and something to read on your journey.
 A chemist is also standard.
 Some stations even boast retail outlets selling clothes, gifts and more.